seanbaxter/circle/variant/README.md

   }
 ```

 `reset` is where the choice of a member pack union starts paying off.
-We want to switch over all valid indices (that is, all indices exception `variant_npos`, which indicates the _valueless by exception_ state) and call the destructor of the corresponding variant member.
+We want to switch over all valid indices (that is, all indices except `variant_npos`, which indicates the _valueless by exception_ state) and call the destructor of the corresponding variant member.
 Using the [multi-conditional operator](https://github.com/seanbaxter/circle/blob/master/conditional/README.md#multi-conditional---) `...?:`, this is performed with a single expression:
 ```cpp
       _index == int... ...? m.~Types() : __builtin_unreachable();
 ```

-`_index` is our scalar index of the currently-set variant member. `int...` is a pack expression yields the index of expansion when during substitution.
+`_index` is the scalar index of the currently-set variant member. `int...` is a pack expression yielding the index of expansion when during substitution.
 Therefore, `_index == int...` is a pack of comparison expressions.
 In a variant with four alternatives, it'll expand out like this:
 ```
 (_index == 0, _index == 1, _index == 2, _index == 3)
 ```